 The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy.
-Valproate patient cards were available for use during dispensing valproate to all female patients.
-The pharmacy team reported that they would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and query if they were taking effective contraception.
+Valproate patient cards were available for use during valproate dispensing to all patients who may become pregnant.
+The dispensary drawer where valproate was stored was also marked to increase staff awareness during the dispensing process.
+The pharmacist reported that he would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and query if they were taking effective contraception.

 The pharmacy obtained medicinal stock from AAH and Alliance.
 Specials were ordered from suppliers such as AAH Specials.
-There were destruction kits available for the destruction of controlled drugs and doop bins were available and seen being used for the disposal of medicines returned by patients.
+There were destruction kits available for the destruction of controlled drugs and designated bins for storing waste medicines were available and seen being used for the disposal of medicines returned by patients.
 A hazardous waste medicines disposal bin was also available for use.

-The majority of medicines and medical devices were stored in within their original manufacturer's packaging.
-Diazepam 2mg tablets were stored in a container without a batch number and the inspector proffered advice about this.
+Medicines and medical devices were stored within their original manufacturer's packaging.
 Pharmaceutical stock was subject to date checks which were documented.
 Short dated stock was appropriately marked.
+There was a bottle of nitrofurantoin 25mg/5ml suspension on the dispensary shelf which had expired as of 30 June 2019 and this was removed during the inspection.

 The pharmacy team were aware of the European Falsified Medicines Directive (FMD).
-The pharmacy team had the appropriate hardware and reported that the software was currently undergoing updates from their head office.
+The pharmacy team had the appropriate hardware and the software was currently being rolled out by Lloyds head office.

 The fridges were in good working order.
-Fridge items which had been dispensed and were ready to be collected were stored in clear plastic bags to help identification of high risk medicines like insulin.
+Fridge items which had been dispensed and were ready to be collected were stored in clear plastic bags to help identification of high-risk medicines such as insulin.
+One fridge that was used to store insulin was overfull and different types of insulin were stored mixed together.
+This may increase the risk of selection errors.

 MHRA alerts came to the team electronically through the company's intranet and these were actioned appropriately.
-Audit trails to demonstrate this were kept.
+But some records were missing and the pharmacy team agreed to address this.

-Principle 5 - Equipment and facilities ✓ Standards met
+Principle 5 - Equipment and facilities Standards met